jmfriedt/sentinel1_level0/README.md

 <img src="figures/compression.png">

-<h1>Point-like target: the Sao Paolo dataset</h1>
+<h1>Point-like target: the Sao Paulo dataset</h1>

 Consensus seems to be that range/azimuth compression is best assessed on point like targets over flat surfaces, namely ships at sea.
-The dataset we consider is the port of Sao Paolo in Brazil with the files found at S1B_IW_RAW__0SDV_20210216T083028_20210216T083100_025629_030DEF_1684.zip (raw level 0 data) and
+The dataset we consider is the port of Sao Paulo in Brazil with the files found at S1B_IW_RAW__0SDV_20210216T083028_20210216T083100_025629_030DEF_1684.zip (raw level 0 data) and
 S1B_IW_SLC__1SDV_20210216T083030_20210216T083058_025629_030DEF_68C4.zip
 (level 1 data).